Calibration of self-decomposable L\'{e}vy models: The model

-and set the Fourier transform $\mathcal{FO}(u):=\int_{-\infty}^\infty e^{iux}\mathcal O(x)\di x$ in relation to the characteristic function $\varphi_T$ through the pricing formula
+and set the Fourier transform $\mathcal{FO}(u):=\int_{-\infty }^\infty \mathrm{e}^{\mathrm{i}ux}\mathcal O(x)\,\mathrm{d}x$ in relation to the characteristic function $\varphi_T$ through the pricing formula

-The properties of $\mathcal O$ were studied further by \citeauthor{reiss1:2006} \cite[Prop.
-2.1]{reiss1:2006}.
-In particular they showed that the option function is contained in $C^1(\mathbb R\setminus\{0\})$ and decays exponentially under \begin{assumption} We assume that $C_2:=\mathbb E[e^{2X_T}]$ is finite, which is equivalent to the moment condition $\mathbb E[S_t^2]<\infty$. \end{assumption} Our observations are given by
+The properties of $\mathcal O$ were studied further by Belomestny and Rei{\ss} \cite{reiss12006}.
+In particular, they showed that the option function is contained in $C^1(\mathbb R\setminus\{0\})$ and decays exponentially under the following assumption. \begin{assumption} We assume that $C_2:=\mathbb E[\mathrm{e}^{2X_T}]$ is finite, which is equivalent to the moment condition $\mathbb E[S_t^2]<\infty$. \end{assumption} Our observations are given by

 where the noise $(\varepsilon_j)$ consists of independent, centered random variables with $\mathbb E[\varepsilon_j^2]=1$ and $\sup_j\mathbb E[\varepsilon_j^4]<\infty$.
 The noise levels $\delta_j$ are assumed to be positive and known.
 In practice, the uncertainty is due to market frictions such as bid-ask spreads.